Quantifying spin contamination in algebraic diagrammatic construction theory of electronic excitations

 Similarly, the $n$th-order contributions to the matrix elements of $\bold{T}$ can be expressed as:

 where $\tilde{q}_{pq}^{(k)}$ is the $k$th-order effective observable operator\cite{Sokolov:2018p204113} with $\tilde{q}_{pq}^{(0)} = \c{p} \a{q} - \braket{\Phi|\c{p} \a{q}|\Phi}$.

 The $\bold{M}$ and $\bold{T}$ matrices have special perturbative structures that are depicted in \cref{fig:m_matrices} for the low-order ADC methods.
-In addition to the strict second-order (ADC(2)) and third-order (ADC(3)) approximations, in this work we will also consider the ``extended'' second-order method (ADC(2)-X), which improves the description of double excitations by incorporating third-order electron correlation effects.
+In addition to the strict second-order (ADC(2)) and third-order (ADC(3)) approximations, in this work we will also consider the ``extended'' second-order method (ADC(2)-X), which incorporates third-order contributions to the effective Hamiltonian for the description of double excitations.